City budget

 Grants

 The City of Kelowna actively pursues alternative revenue through grants.
 The City receives funds from the Federal and Provincial governments, research institutions, and other organizations.
-Grants an example of all levels of government working together to continue adding critical infrastructure and programs to our community.
+Grants are an example of all levels of government working together to continue adding critical infrastructure and programs to our community.
 Securing external funding sources supports Council and community priorities and positions the City as a leader in responsible fiscal management.

 An example includes the unprecedented $44 million senior government grant received in 2017 to support the City’s Integrated Water Project, which brought clean drinking water to approximately 2,000 households in Southeast Kelowna.
 In 2021, the City was successful in receiving grants valued at $20 million dollars, which support the City in maintaining adequate levels of reserves, surplus and financial stability for Kelowna taxpayers.